jimphowe/tictactoe3D/src/README.txt

     RIGHT
     FRONT
     BACK

-And player is one of(any case):
-    RED
-    WHITE
-    BLACK

 On a given players turn, type in all five of these parameters in the correct order, then hit enter to submit the move.
 A move must also be possible.
 You can't choose a position on the bottom of the